 “Maya loves her piano lessons since she started with Jess, and that is the first time I can say that (3 piano teachers later!!).
 Jess is energetic and enthusiastic and has a very gentle way of encouraging Maya, which has helped Maya’s confidence a lot!”
 Bushra, Parent.

 Hi, my name is Llinos, (I know, it’s really hard to say) and I’m from South West Wales.
-I’m currently studying a Masters at Trinity Laban Conservatoire of Music and Dance in jazz voice following an undergraduate degree at Cardiff University in classical singing.
+I’ve just completed a Masters at Trinity Laban Conservatoire of Music and Dance in jazz voice following an undergraduate degree at Cardiff University in classical singing.
 In addition to classical and jazz, I enjoy singing traditional Welsh music and compete regularly at the Welsh Eisteddfod festivals.
 My love of world music has led me to travel, the most recent place being Gboloo Kofi in Ghana where I was able to teach and in return study the village’s music and culture.
 Outside of music my hobbies are running and cooking.
 My favourite cake is chocolate orange and I have never met anyone who makes it as well as my gran.

 “Louise is an incredibly creative music teacher and is great with young children.
 She’s been a huge inspiration to our daughter Matilda who has loved learning to sing jazz songs.
 Louise now also teaches Matilda the double bass.
 Louise encourages improvisation and also focuses on developing a student’s unique style.
 From Day One she encouraged Matilda to tell a story through the pieces she sings and this approach has worked brilliantly in keeping Matilda engaged.
 Matilda has also had the privilege of singing with Louise’s Jazz band – quite a perk!”
 Carly, parent.